General Questions

 Can I do the Online Diagnostic Tests?

-The reason we don't use the online tests are
+The reason for the paper-based tests are:

 • the online tests give either a pass or fail for a unit tested, without showing where the student went wrong or what specific questions were wrong.
 With the paper tests, we can see where the weaknesses were, in the child's working out.
 We can see, for example, what the child understands in the long division process, not just if they get the answer wrong, which is often just a "silly" mistake.
 It gives us a fuller picture, and more confidence when setting a program;